SAP LeanIX Engineering Values

 The values

-These are the high level values we agreed on after thoughtful debates throughout all of engineering and we'll do a bit of a deep dive into each one of them to understand it better.
+These are the high level values we've agreed upon after thoughtful debates throughout all of engineering, and we'll do a bit of a deep dive into each one of them to understand it better.

 - Valuing customer outcomes over output